AdaCore/spark2014/docs/guidance/main.rst

   medium: "V" might not be initialized

-Listed first is the severity of the check, which is one of `low`, `medium`, or `high`.
+Listed first is the severity of the check, which is one of *low*, *medium*, or *high*.
 It reflects both the likelihood that the reported problem is indeed a bug and the criticality if it is a bug.
 Following the colon is the type of check message, here a potential read of an uninitialized variable.
 They'll be located at the point in your code where the error can occur.
 The corresponding line in GPS will be highlighted in red.

+.. index:: Aliasing

 Flow analysis can issue several types of check messages.
 In this document, we concentrate on the two most common ones.
 Initialization checks relate to uses of uninitialized data and are described in section :ref:`Initialization Checks`.
 Section :ref:`Aliasing` discusses check messages related to aliasing of subprogram parameters and global variables.
 Other check messages can also be issued when volatile variables or tasking constructs are used.
 You can find more information about these additional checks in http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_view_gnatprove_output.html#description-of-messages.

-Once you have addressed each check message, you can re-reun flow analysis with the :guilabel:`Report checks proved` box checked to see the verifications successfully performed by GNATprove.
+Once you have addressed each check message, you can rerun flow analysis with the :guilabel:`Report checks proved` box checked to see the verification successfully performed by GNATprove.
 This time, it should only issue 'info' messages, highlighted in green in GPS, like the following::

   info: initialization of "V" proved

+.. index:: Dead code (detected by Flow analysis)
+.. index:: Unused variables (detected by Flow analysis)

-Flow analysis can also generate useful warnings about dead code, unused variables or incorrect parameter modes.
-To achieve this level, it may be interesting to look at these warnings.
+Flow analysis can also generate warnings about dead code, unused variables or incorrect parameter modes.
+To achieve this level, it may be useful to look at these warnings.
 We explain how this can be done in section :ref:`Flow Analysis Warnings`.

-As further optional steps in this level, critical parts of the program can be annotated to make sure they don't make unintended accesses to global data.
+As further optional steps at this level, critical parts of the program can be annotated to make sure they don't make unintended accesses to global data.
 This activity is explained in section :ref:`Global Annotations`.